Rhonda Ross Kendrick

-Rhonda Ross Kendrick (born Rhonda Suzanne Silberstein; August 14, 1971) is an American singer and former actress.
-She is the daughter of singer and actress Diana Ross.
-She was born in Los Angeles and raised by Ross and her first husband, Robert Ellis Silberstein.
-Her biological father is Motown Records founder Berry Gordy, but she was raised by her former stepfather Silberstein, a man she remains close with today, and he is considered her legal father.
+Rhonda Ross Kendrick (born Rhonda Suzanne Silberstein; August 14, 1971) is an American singer and actress.
+Kendrick is the daughter of singer and actress Diana Ross and Motown Records founder Berry Gordy.
+She was raised by her mother and Robert Ellis Silberstein, who had married Ross before she was born.

 Early life

 At the time of Rhonda's birth, Diana Ross was married to her first husband, Robert Ellis Silberstein.
 Ross, Gordy, and Silberstein all knew of Rhonda's parentage.
 She was publicly presented as the daughter of Ross and Silberstein, and he raised her.
 When she was 13, she was told Gordy was her biological father.
 Ross Kendrick has said that the revelation came as a relief.
 She was beginning to notice physical differences between herself and her younger sisters.
 The revelation gave her an answer to the situation.
 Rhonda Ross Kendrick is the eldest of Diana Ross' five children and the seventh of Berry Gordy's eight biological children.
 She is a graduate of Brown University.